 NanaWall makes more than 20 unique systems with multiple glass options so that you receive the best weather protection no matter what conditions you face.
 With over 500,000 panels installed throughout North America, NanaWall have performed in snow-covered mountains down to coastal hurricane regions and across deserts.

 Learn more about how our systems are used to meet thermal performance requirement of different climate conditions.

 As aluminum is a conductor of energy, with the standard system SL45, there is heat transmission through the aluminum profiles.
-With thermally broken systems, SL60, SL64 Acoustical, SL70, SL73, SL82, SL84, HSW60, and cero, a fiber glass reinforced polyamide material between the inside aluminum profile and outside aluminum profile provides a thermal break to energy transmission.
+With thermally broken systems, SL60, NW Acoustical 645, SL70, SL73, SL82, NW Aluminum 840, HSW60, and cero, a fiber glass reinforced polyamide material between the inside aluminum profile and outside aluminum profile provides a thermal break to energy transmission.
 Thermally broken systems are best used when low thermal “U” values are needed.

 Additionally, this blog details the energy requirements met by our thermally broken aluminum systems.

 The U-Value of NanaWall systems can be found within the Performance section of each system.
 To obtain the R-Value of a specific NanaWall system, simply divide 1 by the U-Value.
 This will give you the R-Value of the system.